 Former Senior Vice President and Treasurer, Hewlett-Packard

-Including his current role as chairman of LiveOps, Maynard Webb has 30 years of experience developing and leading high-growth companies.
-Webb served as chief operating officer at eBay, Inc. from 2002 to 2006 and was responsible for the company-wide implementation of all business strategies.
+Maynard Webb is chairman of Yahoo!
+Inc. and LiveOps.
+He has more than 30 years of experience developing and leading high-growth companies.
+Webb served as chief executive officer for LiveOps from 2006 to 2011.
+Prior to LiveOps, he was the chief operating officer at eBay from 2002 to 2006 and was responsible for the company-wide implementation of all business strategies.
 Previously, he served as president of eBay Technologies, where he was responsible for all engineering and technical operations at eBay, including product and technology strategy, engineering, architecture, site operations, and customer support.

 Prior to joining eBay, Webb was senior vice president and chief information officer at Gateway, where he contributed to the company's rapid expansion and Internet-enabled business operations.
 In years prior, he has also worked at Quantum, Thomas-Conrad Corporation, Bay Networks, and IBM.

 Webb is the founder of the Webb Investment Network, a seed investment firm in Los Gatos, Calif., and co-founder of Everwise, a company focused on workplace mentorship.